As a philosopher, you might ponder over the meaning of life, but if you want to be happy, it’s the meaning in life that matters.

 Besides, when making the big choices in life, as L. A. Paul puts it, “You shouldn’t fool yourself — you have no idea what you are getting into.”
 5

-In a nutshell, to find purpose in life:
+In a nutshell, to find your purpose in life:

 - Care about something.

-- If you don’t know then find what you care about.
+- If you don’t know what you care about then find out.